Lawrence Kasdan: Body Heat (1981)

 After writing Raiders of the Lost Ark and The Empire Strikes Back, Kasdan had the cachet to direct his own film.

-Alan Ladd Jr., the head of Twentieth Century Fox and a key player on Star Wars, gave Kasdan the deal—but by the time the script was finished Ladd was no longer at Fox.
+Alan Ladd Jr., the head of 20th Century Fox and a key player on Star Wars, gave Kasdan the deal—but by the time the script was finished Ladd was no longer at Fox.
 The new president, Sherry Lansing, put many of the existing deals in turnaround, including Kasdan's.
-Ladd started The Ladd Company in 1979, and he offered to produce Body Heat on one condition: that an established director would "sponsor" the untested Kasdan.
+Ladd started The Ladd Company in 1979, and offered to produce Body Heat on one condition: that an established director would "sponsor" the untested Kasdan.
 So Kasdan reached out to George Lucas.

 The producers wanted Kasdan to cast a star, but he insisted on William Hurt, a stage actor who had just made his film debut in Altered States (1980).
 Kasdan cast another unknown, Kathleen Turner, as Matty, and Ted Danson as one of Ned's colleagues.
 (Danson was offered the part of Sam Malone on Cheers while filming Body Heat.)
-The heat-centric story was originally set in New Jersey, but an actor's strike delayed production until December, so the location was moved to Miami.
+The heat-centric story was originally set in New Jersey, but an actors' strike delayed production until December, so the location was moved to Miami.

 Body Heat opened on August 28, 1981.
-It made more than $24 million domestically, on a budget of $7 million, and was praised by the majority of critics.
-The Variety review called it "an engrossing, mightily stylish meller [melodrama] in which sex and crime walk hand in hand down the path to tragedy, just like in the old days.
+It made more than $24 million domestically on a $7 million budget and was praised by the majority of critics.
+Variety's review called it "an engrossing, mightily stylish meller [melodrama] in which sex and crime walk hand in hand down the path to tragedy, just like in the old days.
 Working in the imposing shadow of the late James M. Cain, screenwriter Lawrence Kasdan makes an impressively confident directorial debut with a vehicle which could clinch star status for William Hurt."

-Kasdan was nominated for Best Director by the Los Angeles Film Critics Association Awards, and his screenplay was nominated for a WGA Award by the Writers Guild of America.
+The Los Angeles Film Critics Association Awards nominated Kasdan for Best Director, and the Writers Guild of America nominated his screenplay for a WGA Award.